erinakin/erinakin/README.md

 ---

 ### About me
-- M.S. in Mechanical Engineering at Drexel (expected 2025)
+- M.S. in Mechanical Engineering at Drexel University (Sept 2025)
 - I design and build systems that connect hardware, software, and people